Mechanical-Advantage/ZumoTrainingCode/README.md

 # ZumoTrainingCode
-Student code for software training with Sumo robots
+Student code for software training with Zumo robots